Classification of Rigid Irregular $G_2$-Connections: Introduction

-where $\rho$ is a ramification of some degree $p$ and $\EE^\varphi =(\KK,d+d\varphi)$ for some $\varphi\in \KK$ and some regular connection $R$.
-From this we give invariants classifying the formal system of a connection.
-In Section \ref{KA-alg} we recall the operations needed for the Katz-Arinkin algorithm and give results about the change of the local invariants under Fourier transform and middle convolution.
-These results rely heavily on the formal stationary phase formula of López (cf. \cite{Lo04}) and explicit computations of the local Fourier transform of elementary modules by Sabbah in \cite{Sa08}.
-In Section \ref{tannaka} we review the Tannakian theory for connections on a curve and for connections over $\KK$, providing tools to classify connections with prescribed differential Galois group and to compute some invariants of such connections.
+Conversely, the above list exhausts all possible formal types of irreducible rigid irregular $G_2$-connections on open subsets of $\PP^1$ with slopes having numerator $1$. \end{thm} This provides a classification of irreducible rigid connections with differential Galois group $G_2$ with slopes of the desired shape, in particular providing the aforementioned non-hypergeometric examples of such systems.
+We will discuss which systems arise as pullbacks in the final section after proving the main theorem.
+This article is organized as follows.
+In Section \ref{tannaka} we briefly review the Tannakian formalism for connections on a curve and for connections over $\KK$, providing tools to classify connections with prescribed differential Galois group and to compute some invariants of such connections.
+In particular we introduce the upper numbering filtration on the local differential Galois group which is used to study irregular $\KK$-connections.
+In Section \ref{rigloc} we recall the definition of rigidity and of the index of rigidity and recall the refined Levelt-Turrittin decomposition of $\KK$-connections.
+From this we give invariants classifying the formal type of a connection and explain how to obtain restrictions on the formal type of a rigid connection.
+In Section \ref{KA-alg} we recall the operations needed for the Katz-Arinkin algorithm and discuss the principle of stationary phase.
 Section \ref{G2conn} is dedicated to the study of the local and global structure of rigid irregular irreducible connections with differential Galois group $G_2$.
 This provides a rough classification of these connections, in particular yielding the result that any such connection has at most two singularities and can therefore be seen as a connection on $\Gm$.
-In Section \ref{classif} we prove the main result of this paper which is the following theorem.
-For the exact notation we refer to the last section. \begin{thm} Let $\alpha_1,\alpha_2,\lambda,x,y,z\in \IC^*$ such that $\lambda^2\neq 1, \alpha_1\neq \pm \alpha_2, z^4\neq 1$ and such that $x,y, xy$ and their inverses are pairwise different and let $\varepsilon$ be a primitive third root of unity.
-Every formal type occuring in the following list is exhibited by some irreducible rigid connection of rank $7$ on $\Gm$ with differential Galois group $G_2$.
+Finally, we conclude the proof of Theorem \ref{classif} in Section \ref{proof}.